sugoyi37/Bright-Launcher/README.md

-# Bright-North-Launcher
+# Bright Launcher
-Bright North Launcher
+Bright Launcher
 Command is a terminal software platform made by C + +